simile-widgets/ancient-simile-widgets/exhibit/trunk/src/webapp/api/extensions/data-editor/README.txt

 void     onInit()
   Runs at start/end of the initialisation phase, before and after the HTML is scanned for editor markup.
-Return false from onBeforeInit() to cancel initalisation (page will not be editable).
+Return false from onBeforeInit() to cancel initailisation (page will not be editable).

 boolean   onBeforeActivate()
 void      onActivate()